conclave-network/conclave/CLION_DOCKER_DEVELOPMENT.md

 # CLion / Docker Development

-The quickest way of getting started developing Concalve is with the following setup which involves Docker and CLion.
+The quickest way to get started developing Conclave is with the following setup which involves Docker and CLion.
-Conclave has a lot of dependencies and you may not want to clog up your base system with these, so Docker fixes this problem, however, some extra setup is required for CLion to "see into" the docker container and resolve toolchains, libraries, header files, and so forth.
+Conclave has a lot of dependencies and you may not want to clog up your base system with these, so Docker fixes that problem, however, some extra setup is required for CLion to "see into" the docker container and resolve toolchains, libraries, header files, and so forth.